tomeryeh/demo/cabble/docs/tutorial.md

 ### Subscribing to the Rides messages

-User from Cabble want to be aware about the status (prpose, accept, refused) of all the rides that belong to him.
+User from Cabble want to be aware about the status (proposed, accepted, refused) of all the rides that belong to him.

 From a Kuzzle point of view, this is done by listening to all documents from ride collection :